 a) Conduct.

 The most important way in which OSM reduces research waste is by avoiding unnecessary duplication of effort.
-Everything is in the public domain in real time, including the failures, inactive molecules and undesirable outcomes.
+Everything is in the public domain in real time, including experimental failures, inactive molecules and undesirable outcomes.

 b) Reporting.

-Transparency in the reporting means that all onlookers knows what everyone is doing, and if work is contributed it is because that contributor knows that that work is currently needed.
-The knock-on effect is that contributions may be made spontaneously by highly qualified individuals from anywhere in the world.
+Transparency, by reporting research, online and in real-time, means that all onlookers know what each member of OSM is doing, and if work is contributed it is because that contributor knows that that work is currently needed.
+The knock-on effect is that follow-on contributions may be made spontaneously by highly qualified individuals from anywhere in the world.

 c) Questions

-The direction of the research consortium is openly debated, on a democratic platform where seasoned pharmaceutical professionals are able to interact with junior students.
-That the debate takes place at the same time as the research allows the research to change direction before it is completed.
+The direction of the research consortium is openly debated, on a democratized platform where seasoned pharmaceutical professionals are able to interact with junior students.
+Debate and research occur simultaneously, thereby enabling efficient changes in research focus.

 d) Design

-The technical platform uses existing online infrastructure3,4 allowing the widest number of people to participate, and builds/promotes open standards wherever it can.
-Improvements required in the future are actively promoted as part of the discussion so that others from outlying disciplines (e.g., software development) can contribute.
+The technical platform uses existing online infrastructure3,4 that allows for the widest number of people to participate, and builds/promotes open standards wherever possible.
+Future improvements are constantly being sought, as part of the discussion, so that others from outlying disciplines (e.g., software development) can contribute.

 e) Publication

-OSM publishes its work in open access journals, but also makes use of other publicly accessible media to ensure full data availability for other researchers.
-Research papers are constructed in public, to allow authorship by anyone.
+OSM publishes its work in both open access journals and other publicly accessible media in order to ensure full data availability for all participants.
+Research papers are openly and collaboratively written to allow authorship by anyone.
 The papers themselves make clear what the community can do next to advance the science quickly.

 2) Describe any (pilot) data showing how the initiative has lowered research waste.